cp024s/Filter-Coffee/Ethernet Documentation/Chapter-6.md

 ## <p align = center> Chapter 6 - Example Design </p>

-### in the AXI 1G/2.5G Ethernet Subsystem v7.2 Product Guide provides information on a pre-built design example.
+In the AXI 1G/2.5G Ethernet Subsystem v7.2 Product Guide provides information on a pre-built design example.
 This chapter details the design’s components, operational setup, and how it is tailored for specific FPGA boards, such as the KC705 and KCU105 evaluation kits.

 ---